Anneliese van der Pol: 2000s

-As the popularity of That's So Raven grew, Disney showcased van der Pol's musical talents by signing her for several music compilations.
-She even performed a solo in one episode, "Alone in the Hallways."
-In 2004, she recorded the song "Over It" for the Disney Channel Original Movie Stuck in the Suburbs which became the soundtrack's lead single.
-Her second solo recording, called "A Day in the Sun," a cover originally sung by Hilary Duff, appeared on the album That's So Raven Too!.
+In 2004, van der Pol recorded the song "Over It" for the Disney Channel Original Movie Stuck in the Suburbs which became the soundtrack's lead single.
+Her second solo recording, called "A Day in the Sun", a cover originally sung by Hilary Duff, appeared on the album That's So Raven Too!.
 Van der Pol has been associated with several other Disney music projects, including the Elton John song "Circle of Life" for a special edition of The Lion King DVD, "A Dream Is a Wish Your Heart Makes" for the Cinderella: Special Edition DVD, and "Candle on the Water" from Pete's Dragon on DisneyMania 4.

-Van der Pol was arrested for DUI in Los Angeles on July 10, 2006.
-She had a blood-alcohol level of 0.19, more than twice the legal limit in California.
-Police said she swerved and hit a parked car, which caused the parked car to hit two others.
-Van der Pol later pleaded no contest to two misdemeanors.
-She was sentenced in 2007 and was ordered to go on probation for 36 months, as well as pay fines and assessments, and attend an alcohol education program.
-The probation ended in 2010.

 Anneliese also had a supporting role in Bratz: The Movie as Avery, a mean popular girl and best friend to the main antagonist.